zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/osalab4-publishing-export/osalab4-publishing-export.md

 ## Introduction
 So far, we have been designing the pipelines in **Draft** Mode which means that we could have made changes to any of the stages and see the updates live.
 Furthermore, we could have at any time stopped the stream and designing of the pipeline by clicking on the **Done** button in the upper left hand corner of the screen.

-Estimated Lab Time: XX minutes
+Estimated Lab Time: 25 minutes

 ### About Product/Technology
-Golden Gate Stream Analytics (OSA) is a tool designed to consume a stream of data from any source such as a database, GoldenGate, kafka, JMS, REST or even a file system.
-Once the data is in OSA you can run analytics on live data in real time using transformation and action functionality of Spark and send the data downstream to any target of your choice.
+Golden Gate Stream Analytics (GGSA) is a tool designed to consume a stream of data from any source such as a database, GoldenGate, kafka, JMS, REST or even a file system.
+Once the data is in GGSA you can run analytics on live data in real-time using transformation and action functionality of Spark and send the data downstream to any target of your choice.

 ### Objectives
 - Learn how to Publish a Pipeline